-Check this page for our RV camping reviews from our year RVing around North America (from parks to boondocking), organized by state/province.
+Here are all of our RV camping reviews from our year RVing around North America (from parks to boondocking), organized by state/province.
 We’ve added a ★ to the ones that really impressed us.
-For places we’ve stayed with our Harvest Hosts membership, we have put the location and type of host, so other members can search for it.
-Happy Trails!
+For places we’ve stayed with our Harvest Hosts membership, we put the location and type of host, so other members can search for it.

-Harvest Host (Farm) – Bethlehem, CT: Stayed June 2017.
+- Harvest Host (Farm) – Bethlehem, CT: Stayed June 2017.
 Quiet location on a farm near a playground, pond and goats!
 The farm store was wonderful and had many delicious options.
 The area was quiet, aside from some work being done on the farm during operating hours.

-Kathryn Abbey Hanna Park – Jacksonville, FL: Stayed May 2017.
+- Kathryn Abbey Hanna Park – Jacksonville, FL: Stayed May 2017.
 Price: $33.90.
 Shaded and walking distance to the beach – definitely a win in Florida.
 Lots of biking trails, too.
 Only complaint is that there is no discounted price for weekly or monthly pricing, so it isn’t a great option for long-term stays.
 However, it was perfect for having our nephew with us!

-Tallahassee RV Park – Tallahassee, FL: Stayed May 2017.
+- Tallahassee RV Park – Tallahassee, FL: Stayed May 2017.
 Spaces were a bit tight, but park was well-maintained and staff was nice.
 This was a last-minute stop for us because it was too hot to crash in a parking lot.
 It was also walking distance to a grocery store.

 For ideas on what to do in the area, check out our Florida blog posts.

-Harvest Host (Winery) – Hiawassee, GA: Stayed June 2017.
+- Harvest Host (Winery) – Hiawassee, GA: Stayed June 2017.
 Beautiful winery near the Blue Ridge Parkway.
 We loved watching the sunset from the porch.
 Owner did mention they were looking to sell, so this one may not be an option down the road.

-Country Oaks RV Park – Kingsland, GA: Stayed May 2017.
+- Country Oaks RV Park – Kingsland, GA: Stayed May 2017.
 No shade in the spot we had, although some seemed to have more.
 Also would have liked to have more trail options, but park was nice overall.
 Horses and donkeys were on the property, as well as a small pond.

 For ideas on what to do in the area, check out our Georgia blog posts.